In this guide

 - Is a total re-examination of the evidence required, or is it a narrower issue on which the Registrar is able to take a decision?

-- Is the specialist clinical knowledge of a registered case examiner (i.e. a registered nurse or midwife) required to assess the case?
+- Is the specialist clinical knowledge of a registered case examiner (i.e. a registered nurse, midwife or nursing associate) required to assess the case?

-- Delay to the progress of the case and how this affects the interests of the nurse or midwife and the wider public interest in concluding cases expeditiously.
+- Delay to the progress of the case and how this affects the interests of the nurse, midwife or nursing associate and the wider public interest in concluding cases expeditiously.

 - Do the case examiners have outcomes available to them that the Registrar does not have if substituting their own decision?
 For example, where the powers to impose a warning, advice or undertakings are not available to the Registrar but would be if the case was sent to the case examiners.